bfoley4/OOFinalProject/general.md

 ### Unique features of the language
 * Swift: Completely compatible with objective (Use same APIs).
 You can use both languages in the same project.
 * C#: Partial Classes - you can define a class in multiple files.

+### Null/nil references
+* Swift: Swift does not support Null.
+Swift uses nil which means "no value."
+It is only assignable to optional variables.
+* C#: C# supports null which means "no object."
+Null is the default value of reference-type variables.
+Ordinary value types cannot be null.